 A home workshop is a cool place to have.
 However, your home workshop won’t be efficient if you don’t have the best tool in it.
 There are a number of tools that your home workshop should be equipped with.

-One such tools are the saw.
+One such tool is the saw.
 Saws are used for wooden projects and have been essential tools for a very long time.
 They can also be used for metal works.
 Even so, their basic use is to cut materials by sawing.

 The saw you choose should depend on the project you want and what you expect to achieve.
 Let’s take a look at some of the best types of saws that we have today.
 We will also look at some examples that fall under these saw types.
 Let’s dig in.